othmar52/instrupella/README.md

   - [x] add flag to database for marking tracks with changing tempo/downbeat
   - [x] json export of local storage edited values that can be merged into database
   - [x] add like / dislike to tracks with persisting
+  - [ ] create a tracklist json thats compatible for loading with file:/// protocol
   - [ ] persist hotcues, tempo, downbeat
   - [x] apply downbeat for manually persisting downbeat
   - [ ] apply hotcues for manually persisting hotcues